gniewomir/django-react-cms/README.md

 * [ ] Search service
 * [ ] Automated build and pushing of images to Amazon ECR
 * [ ] Automated deployment to Amazon ECS

+Research
+--

+* How to handle database migrations when deploying scaled containers without taking them all down?